North Carolina contractor license requirements

-What kind of insurance does a handyman need in North Carolina?
+What kind of insurance does a handyman need in NC?

 Protecting your business is a top priority whether you work as a handyperson or a licensed general contractor.
-With the right insurance coverage, your business can remain financially stable even if accidents happen.
+The right insurance coverage can help your business remain financially stable even if accidents happen.

 General Liability insurance

-General liability insurance helps cover costs related to certain types of accidents involving a third party, such as damage to someone else’s property or an injury to someone other than an employee.
+General liability insurance can help cover costs related to damage to someone else’s property or an injury to someone other than an employee.

 Many handyman and contractor clients request proof of general liability insurance coverage before they agree to hire someone for a job.